deltaR-3k/deltaR-3k.github.io/_pages/about.md

   <div class="content-container">
     <h3>University of Alberta</h3>
     <p>Research Intern, 2024.7 - 2024.9</p>
-    <p>Worked on 3D vision research focused on semantic analysis and recognition of traffic road point clouds.
-The project involved processing and analyzing 3D point cloud data of road environments, developing algorithms for object detection and classification, and generating textual descriptions of the scenes.
-This experience enhanced my understanding of 3D computer vision techniques and their applications in autonomous driving and smart transportation systems.</p>
+    <p>Worked on 3D vision research focused on semantic analysis and recognition of traffic road point clouds, and generating textual descriptions of the scenes.</p>
   </div>
 </div>